michel1991/ocp-java-11/advancedDesign/md/README.md

 variable but requires an explicit cast to be assigned to a subclass reference variable.
 For these reasons, option B is correct.

+#### What is required to define a valid Java class file?
+* A. A class declaration
+* B. A package statement
+* C. An import statement
+* D. A class declaration and package statement
+* E. A class declaration and at least one import statement
+* F. The public modifier

+Option A is the only correct answer as a class declaration is the only required component in a Java class file.
+Note that we said a Java class file here; Java also allows interfaces, annotations, modules, and enums to be defined in a file.
+A class file may have a single package statement or any number of import statements.
+Neither is required.